 Tips for Asking for a Character Reference Letter

-Consider whom to ask.
+Consider who to ask.
 It should be someone who knows you well, and who can speak to your positive qualities.
-What matters most is that this person will be able to provide you with an honest, positive reference.
-But avoid asking a family member whose opinion will be considered biased.
+What matters most is that this person can provide you with an honest, positive reference.
+Avoid asking a family member whose opinion will be considered biased.

 Provide information.
-If the individual you've asked agrees, give her all the information she'll need to write the letter.
-Tell her what job you're applying for, how to submit the letter, and the deadline for submission.
-Give her any material that might help her write the letter, such as your resume.
+If the individual you've asked agrees, give them all the information they'll need to write the letter.
+Tell them what job you're applying for, how to submit the letter, and the deadline for submission.
+Give them any material that might help the, write the letter, such as your resume.

 Send a thank you note to the writer afterward.
-Be sure to emphasize how much you appreciate him taking the time to write you a reference.
+Be sure to emphasize how much you appreciate them taking the time to write you a reference.